 With “Holy Fvck,” Demi Lovato’s latest full-length album, she has reached the top 10 on the album chart for the eighth week in a row.
 This is also the highest debut of the week.
-This means that all of Lovato’s full-length albums so far have been in the top 10 on the charts.
+So far, all of Lovato’s full-length albums have been in the top 10 on the charts.

 “Holy Fvck” is the singer’s first album since 2021’s “Dancing With The Devil… The Art of Starting Over,” which she recently told the Alternative Press “didn’t really feel like me.”
 The 16-song set has roots in rock and pop-punk, and according to Luminate and Billboard, it starts at No. 7 with 33,000 equivalent album units sold.